605-1 B. STUDENTS

 Example #1:

-A household applies for food stamps on June 2.
+A household applies for SNAP on June 2.
 The 18-year-old son recently graduated from high school, and is currently enrolled to attend the University of Alaska beginning the fall semester that starts September 13th.
 This 18-year-old is not a student until September 13th and would be included as an eligible household member.

 Example #2:

-Be age 17 or younger or age 50 or older.
+1. Be age 17 or younger or age 50 or older;

-Be engaged in a self-employment work activity for a minimum of 20 hours per week and receive weekly earnings at least equal to the federal minimum wage multiplied by 20 hours.
-See MS 600-2 for current federal minimum hourly wage information.
+1. Be employed for a minimum of 20 hours per week and be paid for such employment or, if self-employed, be employed for a minimum of 20 hours per week and receiving weekly gross earnings (not adjusted gross earnings) at least equal to the Federal minimum wage multiplied by 20 hours.
+See MS 600-2 for current federal minimum hourly wage information;

-Be responsible for the care of a dependent household member who has reached the age of six but is under age 12 when adequate child care (as determined by the caseworker) is not available to enable the student to attend class and be employed for a minimum of 20 hours per week or participate in a work study program as described in (e).
+1. Be responsible for the care of a dependent household member who has reached the age of six but is under age 12 when the State agency has determined that adequate child care is not available to enable the student to attend class and comply with the work requirements of e or f of this section;

 3. Budgeting Countable Educational Income

-Total all countable education assistance.
+1. Total all countable education assistance.
 See MS 602-3B(5) and MS 602-3D(1) to determine if the education income is countable or exempt.
 Do not add any other type of earned or unearned income unless it is received specifically because of the student's status and is intended to pay education-related expenses.

-Subtract from the above the costs for tuition and fees charged by the school.
+2. Subtract from the above the costs for tuition and fees charged by the school.

-Subtract the costs for books, school supplies, and any special clothing, tools, or other expenses of the student that are related to the cost of attending school.
+3. Subtract the costs for books, school supplies, and any special clothing, tools, or other expenses of the student that are related to the cost of attending school.

-Subtract costs for dependent care necessary for the student to attend school.
+4. Subtract costs for dependent care necessary for the student to attend school.

-Subtract costs for transportation (actual costs, such as bus pass or parking fees, or ”business” mileage rate permitted by the Internal Revenue Service.
+5. Subtract costs for transportation (actual costs, such as bus pass or parking fees, or ”business” mileage rate permitted by the Internal Revenue Service.
 Refer to http://www.irs.gov/taxpros/article/0,,id=156624,00.htmll for current standard mileage rates.

 Notes: